Chapter Twenty: Emergence

 The vote went around.

-Theo: father card.
+Theo: mother card.

-Leena, after a pause: father card.
+Leena, after a pause: mother card.

 Aisha looked at the table for a long moment.
 Then she looked at Mateo.

-Aisha flipped the father card.
+Aisha flipped the mother card.
+The back was blank.
+Human.

 "Oh," Theo said.